Questions and answers CSRD and ESRS

 What is the effect of in the CSRD on the value chain?

-The CSRD and ESRS request undertakings to share information from the undertaking’s value chain.
 There are specific ESRS-standards, such as ESRS S2 and ESRS E1 which require value chain information, including health and safety of employees in the value chain and CO2 emissions.
 You need your value chain partners to report in accordance with the CSRD.
 For more information, reference is made to EFRAG's implementation guideline on the value chain.
+Expected revisions to the ESRS will lead to the development of new guidance supporting data requests.

 Are undertakings within a group, including parent or subsidiary undertakings, considered part of the value chain?